86th Operations Group: 86th Tactical Fighter Group

-Modern era
+1990s

 On 1 May 1991, the 86th Operations Group was activated as a result of the 86th Fighter Wing implementing the USAF objective wing organization.
 Upon activation, the 86 OG was bestowed the lineage and history of the 86th Tactical Fighter Group.
 The 86 OG was assigned control of the wing's tactical units.

 After activation again in Germany in May 1991, flew fighter missions to enforce no-fly zones in northern Iraq and Bosnia-Herzegovina.

 With the end of the Cold War in the early 1990s, the 86th was realigned to become an Airlift Wing.
 On 1 June 1992, the 86 OG added an airlift mission and began performing special airlift missions with C–12, C–20, C–21, CT–43 and C–135 aircraft.
 On 1 July 1993, the 86th added another mission, aeromedical evacuation.
 The Second Aeromedical Evacuation Squadron and the 55th Aeromedical Airlift Squadron were transferred from Rhein-Main to Ramstein.
 The 55th added another aircraft type, the C-9A Nightingale, to the 86th's inventory.
 Shortly after its move, on 1 October 1993, the 55th AAS was inactivated and became the 75th Airlift Squadron and the 58th AS was inactivated and became the 76th Airlift Squadron as the Air Force was attempting to sustain the lineage of its oldest units in an ever-decreasing force.
 To complete the shuffle, the Second Aeromedical Evacuation Squadron inactivated on 16 August 1994, and renamed the 86th Aeromedical Evacuation Squadron, but with Second AES' personnel, funds and equipment.

 While other aircraft were moving in, the 86th retained its fighter role.
 On 17 August 1993, the 86th received its first LANTIRN-capable Block 40 F-16C, which eventually replaced the earlier Block 30 F-16s.
 One month later, the 86th began flying combat air patrol and close air support missions over Bosnia-Herzegovina in support of Operation Deny Flight.